-Amazon S3 Glacier is a cloud service dedicated for storing archived data which is not likely to be retrieved often.
+Amazon S3 Glacier is a cloud service dedicated to storing archived data that is not likely to be retrieved often.
 In other words, it is designed for infrequently accessed data.
 Glacier has a high latency of data retrieval but offers low pricing and high safety for stored archives.
 In this article, we are going to explain Glacier’s data uploading nuances.

 Table of Contents

 Amazon Glacier is a quite cost-effective solution for the prolonged keeping of important data that is not used often.
 It is a nice choice for a company that possesses a lot of outdated electronic documentation and wants cheap but safe storage.
 Amazon does not urge its customers to store more or less there, though Glacier's optimal usage model foresees archives to be kept for a longer period of time.

 How to use cold storage - like Amazon S3 Glacier - cost-effectively and efficiently?
 Find out in our whitepaper:

 Glacier storage ensures high redundancy, as an archive is stored within multiple facilities at once.
 The archived data is secured with AES-256 encryption on the server-side.
 Additional safety is ensured by Vault Lock policies.

 The monthly storage price is fixed and varies from $0.004 to $0.013 per 1GB, depending on the region.
 Retrieval is free for up to 10 GB a month.
 The deletion of data is free if this data was stored for more than 3 months, otherwise, an early deletion fee would be applied.

 Amazon S3 Glacier Deep Archive storage class is meant for deep archival data that is only needed very infrequently but can’t be deleted.
 Storing 1Gb will cost you $0.00099 per month.